executium/millisecond-functions/README.md

 ## Millisecond Timing Tests
 We have provided a quick and easy script `php-vs-javascript-millisecond-timing.php` which you can run on your server then access from your browser to see the millisecond offset between you and the server.
 This can be a useful function if you are trying to determine your own offset with a server and then your servers offset with a third party.

+## js_millisecond_update(t) function for executium API version 2
+The file `javascript-millisecond-text-input-update.js` provides the function `js_millisecond_update()` which can be used for keeping the screen up to date with the latest millisecond of your device.
+The script can be adapted for any needs easily.
+In the file we run the function and provide a text input as an example.